Responsive: Awards and recognition

 In 2020, Responsive was ranked 14th in a list of the top 100 software products for 2020 out of the more than 57,000 software companies listed on G2 Crowd, a crowd-sourced software review service.
 The company also received a Silver Stevie Award for Customer Service Department of the year, was named a top 10 tech startup in Oregon by The Tech Tribune, and listed 7th on a list of fastest-growing companies in Portland, Ore. by Growjo.
 The company received the award for Best Project Management Cloud Service in the 2019-20 Cloud Awards.
 CEO Ganesh Shankar won the EY Entrepreneur Of The Year 2020 Pacific Northwest Region Award and was listed 5th in Comparably's list of top CEOs for diversity.
 Responsive was also named to Comparably lists for Top 50 Best Companies for Work-Life Balance, Top 50 Happiest Employees, and Top 50 Best Perks & Benefits.

-In August 2022, Responsive's HR Shipra Kamra was featured on the front cover of the Portland Business Journal and was also featured on Women's We Admire list of Top 50 Women Leaders of Oregon.
+In August 2022, Responsive's HR Shipra Kamra was featured on the front cover of the Portland Business Journal and was also featured on Women We Admire's list of Top 50 Women Leaders of Oregon.